SayemW/Retina_Classifier/index.md

 ### 2.1.2 Exudate detection using mean-shift
 The following steps describe the algorithm used to extract the exudates using mean shift:
 1. Increase the contrast of the retina image.
-2. Run the mean-shift algorithms to segment the exudates and the background.
+2. Run the mean-shift algorithm to segment the exudates and the background.

 ![EXU2](images/EX2.png)